Simhada Mari

-Synopsis
+This was the debut movie of Simran in Kannada - which was before her debut in Tamil and Telugu movies.
+Critics have observed that the flash back portion which is considered to be the heart of this movie went on to be reused in the 2002 Telugu movie Aadi.

+Plot

 Vishwas frequently rebels against the injustice suffered by the poor and weak at the hands of rich people.
 Soon, he finds that his father was murdered and seeks vengeance.